PE and Sport Premium

 Every year we award children who have been our sporting stars.
 The award goes to the children who have shown skill in sport but have also shown an excellent sporting attitude.
 This year we had an award for each cog in real PE.
 So awards were received for demonstrating Physical, Social, Personal, Cognitive, Creative and Health and Fitness attributes.

-We had two fantastic sports days.
+We had a fantastic sports day.
 The sun shone and parents came along to cheer us on. we took part in a series of events to challenge us.
 We incorporated the fundamental movement skills in every activity.
 We had to throw, run, skip, crawl, balance and bounce. the favourite activity was running with cups of water!
 After the skills challenge we took part in a running challenge.
-There were awards on the last day of term for the speed challenge and the best sporting attitude.

 The Fun Run

 On Friday all of the children took part in the annual fun run and for once the sun shone.
-It was lovely to see so many of the parents coming along to support the children.
+It was lovely to see so many of the parents coming along to support the children and taking part.